eblot/tde-base/README.md

 #### Rebuild Docker containers from source

-Ensure the Docker engine is started, and runs with at least 2GB per core: either increase the memory available to docker, or decreases the count of available core, as some LLVM source files require a lot of memory to be built.
+1. Ensure the Docker engine is started, and runs with at least 2GB per core: either increase the memory available to docker, or decreases the count of available core, as some LLVM source files require a lot of memory to be built.

+2. Define `DOCKERHUB_USER` as local: `export DOCKERHUB_USER=local`

-Execute `host/bin/dockgen.sh` and grab a cup of coffee.
+3. Execute `host/bin/dockgen.sh` and grab a cup of coffee.

 ### macOS native toolchain installation